-- Park the unit on a flat, level surface.
-Disengage the PTO, pivot the ground speed control levers out to the START/ PARK position, and stop the engine. - Turn the pre-load adjustment collar (B, Figure 39) to a higher notch (-) to decrease the pre-load, or to a lower notch (+) to increase the pre-load.
-Make sure all shocks are set to the same amount of pre-load.
+- Park unit on a flat, level surface.
+Disengage the PTO, pivot the ground speed control levers out to the NEUTRAL position, and stop the engine. - 2.
+Turn the pre-load adjustment collar (B, Figure 39) with your hand to a higher notch (-) to decrease the pre-load, or to a lower notch (+) to increase the pre-load.